freeCodeCamp/learn-relational-databases-by-building-a-mario-database/TUTORIAL.md

 ### 1000.1

 I think the structure is set, now you can add some rows.
 First, you need to know what `character_id` you need for the foreign key column.
 You have viewed all columns in a table with `*`.
 What if you only want some of them?
-You can pick columns by putting in the name instead of `*`.
+You can pick columns by putting in the column name instead of `*`.
 Use `SELECT` to view the `character_id` column **from** the `characters` table.

 #### HINTS